Ground Crew - DAN AIR REMEMBERED

 Go to content

 As a start up company in 1953 passenger flights were minimal.
-Where they did occure airport staff would handle check in - which is a million miles away from what it is now.
-Once that was completed the passengers would be guiuuded to the aircraft where the air crew would take over.
-On cargo flights loadmasters would be on hand to supervise the cargo handlers, close the doors and take care of the flight crew.
-The moved from Southen to Blackbushe saw more passengers being handled, but little sophisication was needed.
+Where they did occur airport staff would handle check in - which is a million miles away from what it is now.
+Once that was completed the passengers would be guided to the aircraft where the air crew would take over.
+On cargo flights load masters would be on hand to supervise the cargo handlers, close the doors and take care of the flight crew.
+The moved from Southend to Blackbushe saw more passengers being handled, but little sophistication was needed.
 Counting 36 heads about to board a Dakota flight to Beauvais is a lot easier than ensuring 336 people get checked in an are boarded on an Airbus A300 to Palma.
-When Dan-Air began taking delivery of larger aircraft and took up residency at Gatwick in 1960 things developed very quickly. for a start Gatwick was collosal compared to Blackbushe.
+When Dan-Air began taking delivery of larger aircraft and took up residency at Gatwick in 1960 things developed very quickly. for a start Gatwick was colossal compared to Blackbushe.
 Security was now much more important.
 Blackbushe handled very few passengers for a handful of airlines.
 Gatwick would see dozens of aircraft flying all over the world.
 Rows of check in desk had been made available.
 Handling agents were now springing up.
 It is not logical for airlines that have one flight a day to have a dedicated team of staff to handle those passengers and so a handling agent would look after several airlines.
-Dan-Air had several of its own uniformed personel to handle its services.
-The charter flights were, naurally seasonal and often staff would be surplus to requirements as winter arrived.
+Dan-Air had several of its own uniformed personnel to handle its services.
+The charter flights were, naturally seasonal and often staff would be surplus to requirements as winter arrived.
 Dan-Air decided to outsource its ground crew to a third party company - Airbourne Aviation.
 The company worked well, but made a mistake when it decided to merge with Messrs Metcalf and Foukes to form Gatwick Handling.
 Within a short time the company experienced financial difficulties and went into liquidation, putting Dan-Air and the other airlines, who had given the now-defunct company their business at Gatwick in a difficult position.
 To secure the check-in desks Dan-Air had contracted from Gatwick Handling and to minimise additional costs arising from its handling agent's failure, as well as to avoid confusing the travelling public who had already been informed by tour operators and travel agents to report to Gatwick Handling for check-in, Dan-Air's parent Davies and Newman agreed with BAA and the failed company's other creditors to continue trading under the same name in return for settling outstanding debts.

 Dan-Air's requirement for additional check-in desks at Gatwick resulted in discussions about the formation of a new joint handling company with fellow independent airline and airport resident Caledonian Airways, whose expansion had led to a requirement for more check-in desks at the airport as well.
 Although talks between both parties made good progress, the latter backed out of a deal following its successful bid to take over British United Airways (BUA) in late-November 1970.
 As Britain's biggest independent airline and leading independent scheduled carrier, as well as Gatwick's largest resident airline, BUA already had a well-developed ground handling infrastructure at the airport.
 This enabled it to handle all of its own flights in-house and provide ground handling services to third parties.
 For Caledonian this meant that it no longer required the services of a third-party ground handler at Gatwick.
 As a consequence of Caledonian's change in circumstances, D&N needed to find a new partner who was willing to co-own the yet to be formed joint handling company.
 An expression of interest from Laker Airways founder and majority owner Freddie Laker, who wanted his airline to attain a greater degree of autonomy at its home airport, ended D&N's search for a partner to share control of a joint handling company.

 BAA agreed to award the new company a concession to become one of the airport's appointed ground handlers.
 This was followed by the official signing of the contract in February 1972.
 Signatories included Dan-Air managing director Alan Snudden, airport director David Livingstone and Freddie Laker.
 The contractual period for the licence covering Gatwick Handling's appointment as an airport concessionaire was ten years.
-That arrangement afforded Gatwick Handling security of tenure to invest in new ground handling equipment to enable Gatwick's airlines to serve the airport with the then latest-generation widebodied aircraft.
+That arrangement afforded Gatwick Handling security of tenure to invest in new ground handling equipment to enable Gatwick's airlines to serve the airport with the then latest-generation wide-bodied aircraft.

 The expiry of Gatwick Handling's original ten-year licence in February 1982 coincided with the collapse of half-owner Laker Airways the same month.
 Initially, this resulted in D&N taking full control of Gatwick Handling.
 However, the BAA insisted that other airlines should become additional shareholders to prevent D&N subsidiary Dan-Air from deriving an unfair advantage from its sister company's status as monopoly provider of third-party ground handling services at Gatwick Airport.
 US carriers Northwest and Delta, whose transatlantic flights used Gatwick as their London terminal as a result of restrictions on access to Heathrow implemented in the Bermuda II UK–US bilateral agreement and whose ground handling in London had been contracted to Gatwick Handling, each acquired a 25% stake in the ground handler in 1983 and 1984, respectively.
 These moves ensured Gatwick Handling's continuity and stability.
 They also resulted in the new shareholders replacing the former Laker representatives on the ground handler's board of directors with their own people.